Denmark at the Olympics: Long course swimming

 Long course swimming has been included in the Olympic programme since the inaugural 1896 Summer Olympics.

 Denmark first competed in swimming in 1900.
 They have won 15 medals in all, 3 gold, 5 silver and 7 bronze.

-Denmark's most successful swimmer is Karen Harup who won gold in women's 100m backstroke and silver in both women's 400m freestyle and women's 4x100m freestyle relay (the latter together with Greta Andersen, Eva Arndt and Fritze Carstensen), all in 1948.
+Denmark's most successful swimmer is Karen Harup who won gold in women's 100m backstroke and silver in both women's 400m freestyle and women's 4 × 100 m freestyle relay (the latter together with Greta Andersen, Eva Arndt and Fritze Carstensen), all in 1948.

 Aside from winning a silver medal in that relay, Greta Andersen also won gold in women's 100m freestyle in 1948.

 Denmark's remaining gold medal was won by Pernille Blume in women's 50m freestyle in 2016.
-She also won bronze in the same event in 2020 and in women's 4x100m medley relay in 2016 (together with Rikke Møller Pedersen, Mie Nielsen and Jeanette Ottesen).
+She also won bronze in the same event in 2020 and in women's 4 × 100 m medley relay in 2016 (together with Rikke Møller Pedersen, Mie Nielsen and Jeanette Ottesen).

 The most successful male Danish swimmer were Ludvig Dam who won silver in men's 100m backstroke in 1908 and Benny Nielsen who won silver in men's 200m butterfly in 1988.